Will you sign a book for my girlfriend/wife/pal/boyfriend if I send it to you?

 Well, I sometimes manage to write back, but I don’t have a very good batting average, I’m sorry about that.
 I do read all my e-mail.
 Then I resolve to answer it after I have some more coffee.
 Then I end up weeks and weeks behind, and it all starts to seem overwhelming.
-I am in awe of Jodi Picoult, who answers all her e-mail.
-You should write to her.

 Do you have any advice on how to get published?

 My own method was to write a complete manuscript and then send queries to complete strangers until a literary agent kindly took notice of me.
 This is perhaps not the most efficient way to go about the thing, but it worked for me.

 My advice for other writers is to get out in the writing world, take some classes, form a writing group, submit things to litmags. . . and then, once you have finished your manuscript, follow the leads your writer friends will give you to help you find an agent.

 Why can’t I find e-book versions of your books?

 The e-version of Her Fearful Symmetry is available wherever fine e-books are sold.
 The Time Traveler’s Wife e-book is coming soon (September, 2013) in the US, and slightly less soon in the UK and the rest of the world.
 It will be sold exclusively at Zola Books.